kuldeepmehra27/drupal-upgrade/drupal-8-to-9-upgrade-demo.md

    ![Composer outdated](/images/composer-outdated-project.png)

+6. We need to remove drupal/console from Drupal project because it requires **Symfony version 3**, which is not compatible with Drupal 9 that requires at least Symfony version 4, you can do so using Composer.

+    **composer remove drupal/console**

-6. Execute the following command to update Drupal
+   Now, Execute the following command to update Drupal

    **composer require drupal/core-recommended:^9.5.3 drupal/core-composer-scaffold:^9.5.3  drupal/core:^9.5.3 drupal/core-dev:^9.5.3 --update-with-all-dependencies**